-This episode we are talking about using your brain.
-In this case, we are talking about your brain as being an acronym for some good questions you can run through when deciding if any intervention or procedure is right for you during pregnancy, birth, or with your newborn.
-You will come across a lot of opportunities to opt-in or out of interventions during your pregnancy or birth, or even with your newborn baby.
-In a perfect world every procedure comes along with informed consent and you have all of the information you need to make an educated decision you can be confident in.
-In the real world constraints like limited time available for appointments make true informed consent a challenge.
-This article has 5 simple questions you can ask to help determine whether any procedure or intervention is right for you.
+You will have many opportunities to opt-in or out of interventions in your pregnancy, birth, or with your newborn.
+In a perfect world, every procedure comes along with informed consent, and you have all of the information you need to make an informed decision confidently.
+In the real world, constraints like limited time available for appointments make proper informed consent a challenge.
+One of the most versatile tools that you can apply to anything is your brain.
+Not the three-pound organ in your head, the acronym BRAIN.
+This article has five simple questions you can ask to help determine whether any procedure or intervention is right for you.

 Article and Resources

-You will come across a lot of opportunities to opt-in or out of interventions.
-The definition of intervening means to come between so as to prevent or alter a result or course of events.
-An intervention is defined as the action or process of intervening, or an action taken to improve a situation, especially a medical disorder.
-When you apply these definitions to your pregnancy or birth I define an intervention is any action taken to alter the course of your pregnancy or birth.
-This article has 5 simple questions you can ask to help determine whether any procedure or intervention is right for you.
+You will have many opportunities to opt-in or out of interventions in your pregnancy, birth, or with your newborn.
+To intervene means to come between to prevent or alter a result or course of events.
+An intervention is an action or process of intervening or an action taken to improve a situation, especially a medical disorder.
+When you apply these definitions to pregnancy, an intervention is any action taken to alter the course of your pregnancy or birth.
+This article has five simple questions you can ask to help determine whether any procedure or intervention is right for you.

 Examples of Interventions

-An intervention could be a prenatal test, whether non-invasive or invasive.
-The results of a non-invasive test could alter your prenatal care or your birth plans.
-An invasive test like a CVS comes with risks to you and your baby and the benefits of getting a clearer diagnosis of any potential issues.
+An intervention could be a prenatal test.
+The results of a test could alter your prenatal care or your birth plans.
+Some invasive tests come with risks to you and your baby and the benefit of getting a more precise diagnosis of any potential issues.
 Inducing labor is an intervention that can alter when your labor starts and potentially change some aspects of your labor and birth.
-Then there are other routine procedures that are really interventions, although we may not traditionally think of them that way.
+Other routine procedures are interventions, although we may not traditionally think of them that way.
 This would include an ultrasound or a vaginal exam.
-Any procedure has risks and benefits, whether those are small or major.
-You will find yourself constantly making decisions about whether you want to opt-in or opt-out of these procedures.
+Any procedure has risks and benefits, some minor and others could be significant.
+You will find yourself constantly deciding whether you want to opt-in or opt-out of these procedures and interventions.

-Any intervention or procedure should be accompanied by informed consent.
+Any intervention or procedure should always come with informed consent.
 According to the American Medical Association, the process of informed consent occurs when communication between a patient and physician results in the patient’s authorization or agreement to undergo a specific medical intervention.
-In seeking a patient’s informed consent physicians should:
+In seeking a patient’s informed consent, physicians should:

 (a) Assess the patient’s ability to understand relevant medical information and the implications of treatment alternatives and to make an independent, voluntary decision.